splewis/get5/documentation/docs/configuration.md

     The forfeit feature allows for the use of the [`!ffw`](../commands/#ffw) command in case **one** team leaves *or* triggers an automatic tie if **both** teams leave.

+    Note that a surrender applies only to the current map, while a forfeit applies to the entire series.

 ####`get5_surrender_enabled`
 :   Whether the [`!surrender`](../commands/#surrender) command is available.<br>**`Default: 0`**